-In this section, we analyse the proposed modelling assessment by applying it to two examples.
-For the first example, the resulting optimal decision policies and their impact on a perfectly competitive market structure are compared with the benchmark model, i.e., the centralised planner optimal strategy.
+In this section, the proposed modelling assessment is conducted by applying it to the first example.
+The resulting optimal decision policies and their impact on a perfectly competitive market structure are compared with the benchmark model, i.e., the centralised planner optimal strategy.
 All the models are implemented using the Julia (version 1.3.1) language \citep{Bazanson2017Julia} utilising the BilevelJuMP.jl package \citep{Joaquim_bilevel_2022} and solved using the commercial solver Gurobi (version 9.0.0) \citep{gurobi}.
 The source code and data generated for the illustrative three-node and the Nordics case studies are openly available at GitHub repositories \citep{belyak_ill_2022, belyak_nor_2022}.